nf-core/sarek/README.md

 The [CAW-containers](https://github.com/SciLifeLab/CAW-containers) repository contains Dockerfiles for each process for easier deployment.

+This pipeline is listed on [Elixir - Tools and Data Services Registry](https://bio.tools/tool/CAW/version/none).

 ## Documentation

 The CAW pipeline comes with documentation about the pipeline, found in the `doc/` directory: